OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ![Java vs Dalvik](Images/Chapters/0x05a/java_vs_dalvik.png)

 In current version of Android, this bytecode is executed on the Android runtime (ART).
 ART is the successor to Android's original runtime, the Dalvik Virtual Machine.
-The key difference between Dalvik an ART lies in the way the bytecode is executed.I n Dalvik, bytecode is translated into machine code at execution time.
-This technique is known as *Just In Time* (JIT) compilation.
+The key difference between Dalvik an ART lies in the way the bytecode is executed.

+In Dalvik, bytecode is translated into machine code at execution time, a technique known as *Just In Time* (JIT) compilation.
 The drawback of JIT compilation is its adverse effect on performance: The compilation step must be performed every time the app is executed.

-To improve performance, ART introduced Ahead Of Time (AOT) compilation. with AOT, every app on the device is pre-compiled once.
-This improves performance by a factor of two, while also reduces power consumption.
+To improve performance, ART introduced *Ahead Of Time* (AOT) compilation.
+As the name implies, with AOT apps are pre-compiled to machine code once before being executed for the first time.
+In subsequent runs, the already compiled machine code is executed.
+This improves performance by a factor of two, while also reducing power consumption.

-Apps do not have direct access to hardware resources, and their execution environments are therefore separate from each other.
-This allows fine-grained control over resources and apps: for instance, when an app crashes it does not prevent other apps from working, and only their environment and the app itself have to be restarted.
-At the same time, the Android runtime controls the maximum amount of resources provided to apps, preventing one app from using all resources while leaving only few resources to others.
+Android apps do not have direct access to hardware resources, and each app runs in their own sandbox.
+This allows fine-grained control over resources and apps: for instance, when an app crashes this does impact other apps running on the device.
+At the same time, the Android runtime controls the maximum amount of system resources allocated to apps, preventing any one app from locking up too many resources.

 #### Android Users and Groups

 Even though the Android operating system is based on Linux, it does not utilize user accounts in the same way other Unix-like systems do.
 For instance, it does not have a _/etc/passwd_ file containing the list of users in the system.
-Instead, Android utilizes the multi-user support of Linux kernel to achieve app sandboxing: With a few exceptions, each app runs as under a separate Linux user, effectively isolating apps from each other.
+Instead, Android utilizes the multi-user support of Linux kernel to achieve app sandboxing: With a few exceptions, each app runs as under a separate Linux user, effectively isolating apps from each other and from the rest of the operating system.

-The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) shows the complete list of the predefined users and groups used for system processes.
+The file [system/core/include/private/android_filesystem_config.h](http://androidxref.com/7.1.1_r6/xref/system/core/include/private/android_filesystem_config.h) includes a list of the predefined users and groups used used by system processes.
 UIDs (userIDs) for other applications are added as they are installed on the system.
-For more details you can check this [overview of Android application sandbox.](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html).

-File below depicts some of the users defined for Android Nougat:
+For more details, check out Bin Chen's [blog post](https://pierrchen.blogspot.mk/2016/09/an-walk-through-of-android-uidgid-based.html "Bin Chen - AProgrammer Blog - Android Security: An Overview Of Application Sandbox") on Android sandboxing.

+For example, Android Nougat defines the following system users:

 ```
     #define AID_ROOT             0  /* traditional unix root user */